By Caleb — Head Van Designer — December 15, 2025

 Recommended mechanical systems (tankless water heater, compact furnace, cassette toilets)

-Tankless water heaters and efficient diesel or propane furnaces save space and improve usability.
-Cassette toilets are a low-footprint, maintainable option that lets you keep a small wet bath for showers without dedicating more floor area to a full plumbing footprint.
+Tankless water heaters and good diesel or propane heaters save space and improve use.
+Cassette toilets are a small, easy-to-care-for option that lets you keep a small wet bath for showers without using more floor area for a full plumbing setup.

 Measurement and buying checklist